ballerina-platform/module-ballerinax-health.fhir.r4/utils/fhirpath/Package.md

 ## Package Overview

 This package provides a comprehensive set of functions to facilitate querying, updating, and manipulating FHIR resources using FHIRPath expressions.
-It supports extracting values, setting new values, removing elements, and selecting specific resource elements based on FHIRPath expressions.
+It features a unified API that supports extracting values, setting new values, removing elements, and applying custom transformation functions for data processing needs such as de-identification and masking.

 |                      |                      |
 |----------------------|----------------------|